 When ingredients in a product are listed as a proprietary blend, per regulations, ingredients must be listed in order.
 The top ingredient has a higher amount than the next ingredient down the list.

-Other brands take it one step further to trick you into believing they have a premium protein by having whey protein isolate as their first ingredient, then whey protein concentrate as the second ingredient, then a bunch of fancy proteins such as micellar casein, egg, etc., in descending order under a cool blend name.
+Other brands take it one step further to trick you into believing they have a premium protein by having whey protein isolate as their first ingredient, then whey protein concentrate as the second ingredient, then a bunch of other proteins in descending order under a cool blend name.

 All this means is that the first ingredient, whey isolate, has a higher percentage than the second ingredient, whey concentrate.
 However, you still won’t know how much whey protein isolate is in their blend.
 If there are a handful of types of protein listed, it’s likely not much.

-Blends can have their place, of course, but brands should be transparent about the breakdown of each type within the blend.
+Blends have their place.
+We offer a whey and casein blend.
+But brands should be transparent about the breakdown of each type within the blend.

 Delicious, Clean 100% Whey Protein Isolate